 This really does strike a chord when you realize what your metaphor for your life has been and how it has been tripping you up in relationships and emotionally.
 It will take a great deal of practice, but I am eager to begin utilizing my new metaphor.
 “Life is one amazing, yet mysterious romance novel.”

 This is a very powerful section!
 I plan on revisiting these questions again and again, to see if I can make progress with my life metaphors.

 I found that I view my life as a rosebush with lots of thorns and dying blossoms.
 I am like Edward Scissorhands, trying to prune out the fading pieces and hoping that new blooms will form.
 This creates a negative state when winter comes (and I HATE winter!).

-	I did notice the difference when deactivating the DMV.
-There is a saying in a 12 step program: “My mind is not my friend.”
+I did notice the difference when deactivating the DMN.
+There is a saying in a 12-step program: “My mind is not my friend.”
 I see the correlation between my ADHD and my brain and the power I have to help myself.
 Have always noticed that helping others in daily life is very beneficial for good mental health.

 Just like stressor mapping in NLP …. cool!

 I always thought I was pretty good at looking at the positive qualities in most things, in order to motivate myself.
 Now I realize, I was just replacing negative stress with positive stress, dangling the carrot in front of myself.
 Which can be pretty disappointing when one doesn’t get the carrot.
 I have applied the Zen motivation to two areas of my life today and already feel a difference.

 Thanks for the insight I wished I know about this years ago.

 This is a great technique to help keep you centered.
 I am glad I did the Tame the DMN module first because the material seems to have a more profoundly impacted my ability to understand and integrate this material and put it into practice.

 I can feel that I am calmer.
 The comments outside my circle are much different.
 I even felt hope.